rob-smallshire/renard/README.rst

 ======

-The Renard series are a system of preferred numbers used in engineering applications which specifies a geometric sequence of numbers over the range one to ten.
+The Renard series are a system of preferred numbers used in engineering applications which specify a geometric sequence of numbers over the range one to ten.
 The numbers are selected to be convenient to use and to minimise the maximum relative error when an arbitrary number is replaced